maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 that icon.

-In the original PR, it was suggested to use some variant of the [accent color] to on the borders of panes that are currently recieving broadcasted input.
-This would be a decent visual indicator that they're _not_ the active pane, but they are going to recieve input.
+In the original PR, it was suggested to use some variant of the [accent color] to on the borders of panes that are currently receiving broadcasted input.
+This would be a decent visual indicator that they're _not_ the active pane, but they are going to receive input.
 Something a bit like:

 ![A sample of using the border to indicate the broadcasted-to panes](broadcast-input-borders.gif)